The Temptation to Leap

 "And now?"

 "Now I see it's about NOT doing what I'm currently doing.
-NOT staying quiet.
-NOT deferring to whoever spoke last.
-NOT looking at my notebook when the CEO calls my name.
+NOT staying quiet in leadership meetings.
 What I actually do instead — that's what we'll discover."

 Sarah's cloud was beginning to take shape.
 She had her D′ (where she was) and her D (NOT D′).
 David's was taking the same shape from his side of the room.
 But the real work — understanding why each of them was stuck between D′ and D — was just beginning.